Religion and birth control: Roman Catholicism

 The Catholic Church is opposed to artificial contraception but supports the use of natural cycles to regulate births.
 This belief dates back to the first centuries of Christianity.
-Artificial contraception is taught to not fulfill the ideal of married love.
-Methods such as natural family planning (NFP) are in full accordance with Christian doctrine by Pope Paul VI in his 1968 encyclical Humanae Vitae.
+Artificial contraception is taught to not fulfill the ideal of married love, while methods such as natural family planning (NFP) are in full accordance with Christian doctrine.

+Pope Pius XI explicitly condemned birth control in his 1930 encyclical Casti connubii, stating:No reason, however grave, can make what is intrinsically contrary to nature to be in conformity with nature and morally right.
+And since the conjugal act by its very nature is destined for the begetting of children, those who in exercising it deliberately frustrate its natural power and purpose are acting against nature, and are doing something that is base and intrinsically immoral".[...]
+The Catholic Church [...] raises her voice as a sign of her divine mission, and through Our mouth proclaims anew: any use of marriage exercised in such a way that through human effort the act is deprived of its natural power to procreate human life violates the law of God and of nature, and those who commit such an action are stained with the guilt of grave sin.Pope Paul VI confirmed this teaching in his 1968 encyclical Humanae vitae.
 The following explains:

-Therefore We base Our words on the first principles of a human and Christian doctrine of marriage when We are obliged once more to declare that the direct interruption of the generative process already begun and, above all, all direct abortion, even for therapeutic reasons, are to be absolutely excluded as lawful means of regulating the number of children.
-Equally to be condemned, as the magisterium of the Church has affirmed on many occasions, is direct sterilization, whether of the man or of the woman, whether permanent or temporary.
+Therefore We base Our words on the first principles of a human and Christian doctrine of marriage when We are obliged once more to declare that the direct interruption of the generative process has already begun and, above all, all direct abortion, even for therapeutic reasons, are to by excluded as lawful means of regulating the number of children.
+Equally to be condemned, as the magisterium of the Church has affirmed on many occasions, is direct sterilization, whether of the man of the woman, whether permanent or temporary.

-Similarly excluded is any action which either before, at the moment of, or after sexual intercourse, is specifically intended to prevent procreation—whether as an end or as a means.

-A number of other documents provide more insight into the Church's position on contraception.
+Similarly excluded is any action which either before, at the moment of, or after sexual intercourse, is specifically intended to prevent procreation—whether as an end or as a means.Several other documents provide more insight into the Church's position on contraception.
 The commission appointed to study the question in the years leading up to Humanae Vitae issued two unofficial reports, a so-called "majority report" which described reasons the Catholic Church should change its teaching on contraception, signed by 61 of 64 scholars assigned to the pontifical commission, and a "minority report" which reiterated the reasons for upholding the traditional Catholic view on contraception.
 In 1997, the Vatican released a document entitled "Vademecum for Confessors" (2:4) which states "[t]he Church has always taught the intrinsic evil of contraception."
 Furthermore, many Church Fathers condemned the use of contraception.